 Escher was a keen observer and could draw the most intricate details found in nature and architecture, but lamented his inability to just imagine an object in order to draw it.
 "Yes, I am quite incapable of drawing, even the more abstract things such as knots and Möbius rings, so I make paper models of them first and then copy them as accurately as I can."
 [2, p.68].
 His models of polyhedral forms were essential for making prints that depicted these forms and for producing carved wooden sculptures with precise polyhedral symmetries.
 For his print Flatworms, he made marble-sized plasticine tetrahedra and octahedra to stick together to form the figures seen there [2, p.97].
-He also designed a flat net for an icosahedral metal candy tin, decorated with shells and starfish [1, p.151], [2, p.60].
+He also designed a flat net for an icosahedral metal candy tin, decorated with shells and starfish [1, p.151], [2, p.160].

-Pictures of four of Escher's paper "star" models are in [1, p.146] - a stella octangula, a stellated dodecahedron, a compound of five tetrahedra, and a weaving of starfish-like pentagrams.
+Pictures of four of Escher's paper "star" models are shown in [1, p.146] - a stella octangula, a stellated dodecahedron, a compound of five tetrahedra, and a weaving of starfish-like pentagrams.
 Other pictures of his models are in [1, p.72], [2, p.69, 94], [3], [10, pp. 246-47], [11, p.188].
-Two, and likely several more geometric models were inspired by photos in Max Brückner's classic work, which Escher cites on his color drawings of the compounds of three cubes and of five tetrahedra [8], [12, p.99], [10, p.247].
-Escher carved a beautiful wooden sculpture of twelve flowers derived from his model of the compound of five tetrahedra (Figures 2, 3).
-On that model, (Figure 2, left), you can see his penciled curves of leaves on five faces that, in the carved form, would become a calyx, replacing the sharp edges of the model.
+One, and likely several more of his geometric models were inspired by photos in Max Brückner's classic work, which he cites on his color drawing of the compound of five tetrahedra [8], [12, p.99], [10, p.247].
+Escher carved a beautiful wooden sculpture of twelve flowers derived from his model of the compound of five tetrahedra.
+In Figure 2 (left), you can see that Escher has penciled on five faces of his model the curves of leaves that, in the carved form, would become a calyx, replacing the sharp edges of the model.